firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-09-light-and-death-on-the-indian-battle-station.md

 The air shimmered, and the dark forest pathway opened up.

 "Mom!"
-I said, "What are you doing?"
+I said.
+"What are you doing?"

 I heard the divine footsteps approach.